foundations-fall-2016/session2/README.md

 }
 ```

-We are going to create a second HTML page shortly so let's copy our code into an external file and save it as styles.css into a new css directory:
+We are going to create a second HTML page shortly so let's copy our CSS into an external file, save it as styles.css, and link to it from a newly created css directory:

 ```html
 <link href="css/styles.css" rel="stylesheet" type="text/css">
 ```

-Note that the paths to the images are no longer correct and need to be changed.
+Note that because we used a new directory, the paths to the images are no longer correct.
+Correct them now.

 Save a new copy of the HTML page as chefs.html and edit the ID: